li-lab-mcgill/heterogeneous_ehr/correlation_notebook_md/Correlation.md

     (29689, 2)

-There are 29689 'words' in the vocabulary.
+There are 29689 'word's in the vocabulary.

 ```python